RonenNess/GeonBit.UI/README.md

 ### OutlineColor [color]

 Outline color, if defined.
-This property is not supported by all entities.

 ### OutlineWidth [int]

 Outline width, or 0 for no outline.
-This property is not supported by all entities.

 ### ForceAlignCenter [bool]